 Clipper was born in 1882 in Salt Lake City, UT.
-While not much is known about his childhood, Jesse, along with his musical partner Della Fox Clipper, became well-known as vocalists and the duo was dubbed "The Two Clippers."
+While not much is known about his childhood, Jesse, along with his wife and musical partner Della Fox Clipper, became well-known as vocalists and the duo was dubbed "The Two Clippers."

 Eventually, Jesse made his way to Buffalo, NY.
 Here he became known as a dedicated worker, having found employment at a laundry and as a waiter while pursuing his musical career on the side.

 In 1915 he was listed as living at 475 Michigan Street, just a couple of blocks from the historic Michigan Street Baptist Church.
 He was involved in the founding of the Colored Musicians Club Local No. 533, servicing as their Vice-President in 1917.
 It was here that Clipper began to make a name for himself as a talented singer and dancer.